Leah Borromeo

-Leah Borromeo is a British journalist and filmmaker based in London, who is most known for documenting social issues.
-Borromeo has also directed the documentary The Cotton Film: Dirty White Gold., which is yet to be released.
+Leah Borromeo is a British-American journalist and filmmaker based in London, who has worked for Sky News, The Guardian and the Daily Mail.
+Borromeo directed "The Mortician of Manila" for Al Jazeera English about a man who runs a 24-hr mortuary during Filipino President Rodrigo Duterte's so-called "war on drugs".
+Borromeo has also directed the unreleased documentary The Cotton Film: Dirty White Gold., which is a comprehensive document of the cotton supply chain from "seed to shop" that explores fashion manufacturing to merchandising and end of life use through the lens of farmer suicides.

+Early life

+Leah Delfin Borromeo II was born June 1979 in Chicago to parents Leah Delfin Borromeo and Eduardo Borromeo, a realtor.

 Career

-Borromeo writes a regular column on sustainability and ethics for The Guardian.
-She has also made a series of short films on arts activism for Channel 4’s Random Acts and hosted Resonance FM’s The Left Bank Show.
+Borromeo has worked for Sky News, has written a column on sustainability and ethics for The Guardian and has also written for the Daily Mail.
+She made a series of short films on arts activism for Channel 4’s Random Acts and hosted Resonance FM’s The Left Bank Show.
 Borromeo has worked with Peter Kennard on several projects after she interviewed him for a book Beyond The Street.
 They have also worked together on several films on Syrian Crises.

-In 2014, Borromeo directed the interactive film London Recruits, which highlights direct actions young Londoners in the 1960s and 1970s took against the apartheid regime in South Africa.
-Borromeo has also written and filmed for the Index on Censorship, The British Journal of Photography, Amnesty International, Sky News and Greenpeace.

-Borromeo has a regular slot presenting arts and culture on Tariq Ali's show for TeleSUR English.
+Borromeo had a regular slot presenting arts and culture on Tariq Ali's show for TeleSUR English.

 The Cotton Film

 In 2013, Borromeo started working on The Cotton Film: Dirty White Gold, which documents the epidemic of suicides amongst cotton farmers in India.
-The movie has two parallel narratives: one about the stories of two widows and a farmer, and then alongside that the story of a burgeoning movement, of activism within the fashion industry in the West.
 Borromeo started working on the movie after she went on a self-funded junket with a clothing brand to check out their supply chain for an article she was writing in 2009.
 While researching the article, she came across farmer suicides.
 She took the idea of making a film to Dartmouth Films and crowdfunded the film's production and trailer.
-Subsequently she used the trailer to spread the film's campaign message of supply chain transparency across the whole fashion industry.

-Toronto Star called Borromeo "ballsy" and wrote that "Borromeo, in her mission to make ethics and sustainability in the fashion industry a norm, speaks to widows and pesticide peddlers to uncover the harsh truth that has been blanketing the cotton farmers in India." and Ecouterre wrote that "[the movie] follows the life of cotton from seed to store, tracing who it touches and how their live are effected.
-The film uncovers the real truth behind cotton, and the utter importance of buying sustainable fashion."